Prolitec/cognitive-toolkit-docs/articles/Speech/GetStarted/GetStartedREST.md

 https://api.cognitive.microsoft.com/sts/v1.0/issueToken
 ```

-The code below is an example implementation in C# for how to handle authentication.
+The code following is an example implementation in C# for how to handle authentication.
 Please replace *YOUR_SUBSCRIPTION_KEY* with your own subscription key.

 # [Powershell](#tab/Powershell)
 ```Powershell